hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 * Spring Security

-	In a traditional Java EE application, JAAS is the specification which is responsible for Authentication and Authoriation.
-But it is too tied within a  container, and different container providers have their extension support, which make it is not friendly for program approaches.
+	In a traditional Java EE application, JAAS is the specification which is responsible for Authentication and Authorization.
+But it is very dependent on a specific container.
+Although most containers include a visual web UI for user maangement.
+But if you want to manage users and roles in program way.

-	Spring Security fills this field, which makes the security controll is very easy, and provides a simple programming model to extend it.
-Spring Security is also compatible with JAAS specification, provides related facilities at runtime for your application.
+	Spring Security fills this field, which makes the security control become easy, and provides a simple programming model.
+Spring Security is also compatible with JAAS specification, and provides JAAS integration at runtime.

 	Java EE 8 is trying to introduce a new Security specification to fix this issue.